 7. Add Colorful Decor

 Paint sections of the coop in bright colors for a cheerful vibe.
-A splash of color turned my barn into a more inviting space for both chickens and visitors!
+A splash of color turned my barn into a more inviting space for both chickens and visitors.
+You can find more inspiration in our creative chicken coop plans.

 8. Use of Durable Materials